telicent-oss/smart-caches-core/docs/security/index.md

 As background, remember that all events flowing through Kafka within the Core Platform are expected to have a `Security-Label` header present that indicates the labels that apply to the data.
 Additionally, RDF format events on the `knowledge` topic *MAY* optionally include a labels graph that provides fine grained labels for individual triple(s) within the event.
-Currently these labels are expressed as [RDF-ABAC Attribute Expressions][1] which are strings declaring an Attribute Based Access Control (ABAC) policy in the form of attribute expressions.
+Currently these labels are expressed as [RDF-ABAC Attribute Expressions][RdfAbac] which are strings declaring an Attribute Based Access Control (ABAC) policy in the form of attribute expressions.

 As part of evolving the platform towards a more flexible Policy Based Access Control (PBAC) model the new plugin APIs